insun/SimpleAOP/README.md

 );
 ```

-You can use the "aop_plugins" entry or use the SimpleAOP\Feature\AOPPluginsProviderInterface in your Module.php.
+You can use the "aop_plugins" entry or use the SimpleAOP\Feature\AopPluginProviderInterface in your Module.php.

 In the configuration, you must define all your interceptor.
 The selector will be defined in the method by the getPointCut method :